Little Black Dresses Quilt

 - * = Adhere fusible adhesive to back of fabric before die-cutting the shapes.

-- Alternate sewing four 2 1/2" x 8 1/2" black rectangles and three white dress squares to form a sashing and dress block row.
+- Using the quilt image as a guide, alternate sewing four 2 1/2" x 8 1/2" black Rectangles and three Dress blocks to form a sashing and Dress block row.
 Make three rows.

-- Alternate sewing four gray cornerstones and three 2 1/2" x 8 1/2" black rectangles to form the sashing row.
+- Alternate sewing four gray cornerstone Squares and three 2 1/2" x 8 1/2" black Rectangles to form the sashing row.
 Make four rows.

-- Sew horizontal rows together starting at the top with the cornerstone and sashing row and alternating with a sashing and dress block to form the finished top.
+- Sew horizontal rows together, starting at the top with the cornerstone and sashing row, and alternating with a sashing and Dress block row to form the finished quilt top.